Should You Refinance Your Mortgage?

 Get Your House Appraised

-Sometimes you just need that little extra push to get approved by a lender.
+Sometimes, you need that little extra push to get approved by a lender.
 That could be having your home appraised.

-Perhaps you've made some renovations that could up the value of your home beyond the market value they're seeing.
+Perhaps you've made some reno that could up the value of your home beyond the market value they're seeing.

-You can have the lender send an independent appraiser to assess the true value of your home.
+You, the lender, send an independent appraiser to assess the actual value of your home.
 You will need to foot the bill, however.

 Key Takeaways from Refinancing Your Mortgage

-There are a few important considerations before you rush off to refinance.
+There are a few essential considerations before you rush off to refinance.

 Remember that you have a choice.
-You don’t have to refinance with your current lender.
+You don't have to refinancdon'th your current lender.

-And you don’t have to apply to just one mortgage company.
+And you don't have to apply to don't one mortgage company.

-Apply for many as you can but consider how many times your credit may be pulled.
+Apply as many as possible, but consider how often your credit may be pulled.

 Also, although closing costs and attendant fees vary, the median rate is roughly 2-5 % of the loan amount but often can be more than that.

-If the numbers work in your favor it can mean big savings for you and your family.
+If the numbers work in your favor, it can mean significant savings for you and your family.

 Frequently Asked Questions